Key Community Mortgage and Other Options for Buying a Home

 Veterans Affairs mortgages, also called VA Loans, are for active and retired service members, and eligible surviving spouses.
 Keep in mind that length of service determines eligibility.

 Unlike FHA loans, VA Loans do not require a down payment or PMI.
-But interest rates may be competitive.
 VA Loans go through private lenders so you aren't applying directly to the VA.
 However, the VA does guarantee the loan.